 Gluing the sides on

 I spent some time figuring out exactly how the side rail, cubby and doublers all join in and fit together.
 It is not complicated but I had a senior's moment reading the manual and looking at the flat pieces.

 I also spent some time sanding the inside faces of the side pieces and the front with its doubler.
-I also had to figure out how to clamp the sides on.
+I had to figure out how to clamp the sides on before gluing them on.
 It does not need a lot of clamping but there is a slight curve.

 The sides are glued on and clamped.
-In the end I used mostly rope to tighten the pieces together.
+In the end I used mostly rope through the windows to tighten the pieces together.

 I did not worry about getting a perfect glue line.
 I can reach all the edges and will be doing fillets and smoothing out the glue lines later.
 Since some of the edges are quite visible they need to be nicely done.

 Fitting the side support pieces took a bit of time because I checked the roof curve and made sure that there was a straight line between the second and 4th bulkheads.
 As it turned out the 3 rd bulkhead was just a bit lower.
 Well within the capability of epoxy to fill.
 If it had been higher I would have had to trim it.
 I used straight pieces of wood to check that the front to back lines were ok and curvy battens to check the curve across the boat.
 When I was satisfied that the fit was as good as I would get, I marked the glue line and glued on the support beam.